fastify/fastify-websocket/README.md

 ### Per route handler

-After registring this plugin, you can choose on which routes the WS server will respond.
-This could be achieved adding `websocket: true` property to `routeOptions` on a fastify's `.get` route.
+After registering this plugin, you can choose on which routes the WS server will respond.
+This could be achieved by adding `websocket: true` property to `routeOptions` on a fastify's `.get` route.
 In this case two arguments will be passed to the handler: socket connection and the original `http.IncomingMessage` (instead of the usual fastify's request and reply objects).

 ```js
 'use strict'